kunal659/healthcareapplication/README.md

 - **Framework:** [Express](https://expressjs.com/)
 - **Database Driver:** [mssql](https://www.npmjs.com/package/mssql) for SQL Server connections.
 - **Middleware:** `cors` for enabling communication between the frontend and backend.

-## Getting Started

-This application can be run in two modes.

-### Mode 1: Frontend-Only Demo (Default)
-The application works out-of-the-box with no installation required.
-In this mode, all data is stored in your browser's `localStorage`.
-You can use all features, but for database connections, only the **SQLite (File Upload)** type will be fully interactive.
-Other database types will use a high-fidelity simulated connection.

-### Mode 2: Live Database Connection (Recommended)
-To connect to a live SQL Server, MySQL, or PostgreSQL database on your local network, you need to run the included backend server.

-**Prerequisites:**
-- [Node.js](https://nodejs.org/) (v18 or later) installed on your machine.

-**Backend Setup:**
-1.  **Install Dependencies:** Open a terminal in the project's root directory and run the following command.
-This will read the `package.json` file and install the required libraries (Express, mssql, etc.).
-    ```bash
-    npm install
-    ```
-2.  **Start the Server:** Run the following command to start the backend server.
-    ```bash
-    node server.js
-    ```
-3.  **Verify:** You should see a confirmation message in the terminal: `Backend server listening at http://localhost:3001`.
-The frontend will automatically communicate with this server when you add or query a networked database.

 ## Security Disclaimer
 This application is a **demonstration project** and is **not suitable for production use.**